johnreybacal/psgc-to-sql/README.md

 psgcToSql.associate();
 ```

-Basic properties of a `BaseDefinition`
+Basic properties of a `BaseDefinition`:

 -   `tableName`: Name of the table to store this location type
 -   `modelName`: Model to register (or registered) in sequelize